AndreaDusza/dishdecider-assistant/docs/notes.md

 "Budapest sertésszelet, párolt rizs": van benne gomba és máj

-hal / dhal (indiai étel) / kardhal rák / oltóenzim-kultúrák keszeg / lepkeszegmag
+'hal' / 'dhal' (indiai étel) / 'kardhal'
+'rák' / 'oltóenzim-kultúrák'
+'keszeg' / 'lepkeszegmag'

 http://center-food.com/etlap : this does not work because it is a pdf, not html

+On Teletal: when adding to item to basket, a warning will appear despite blacklistExceptions, just to be sure.